+Ryan and a few lucky others got to sample it at that time, and he’d been asking me to make it ever since.
 Being the loving wife that I am, I agreed to make this for him.
 And I really couldn’t say no after he brought home these adorable eggnog mason jar mugs which were just perfect for this mousse.
 He knew what he was doing, alright!

-I changed up the recipe only slightly from the one we made last year.
-In school, we didn’t actually use any eggnog in this, just eggnog components.
-This year I wanted to intensify that eggnog flavour a bit, so I used some eggnog in the mousse itself.
+I changed the recipe up only slightly from the one we made in school.
+That one didn’t actually use any eggnog, just eggnog components.
+I wanted to intensify that eggnog flavour a bit, so I used some eggnog in the mousse itself.

 This Eggnog Mousse is really simple to make, and you can make it a day or two in advance since it needs some time to set anyway.

 - 125 g gingerbread cookies crushed

 - Pulse cookies in a food processor until coarse.
 Place in bowl and stir in enough melted butter so that the streusel starts to clump.
 Spread over parchment lined baking sheet and bake at 350F for 5mins.